The nervous system in the one which regulates the whole of our body. It is broadly classified into two categories as

 The examples are.

 b) The adrenal Medulla is itself a modified sympathetic ganglion.
-Hormones secreted from Adrenal Medulla is actually secreted from sympathetic nerve endings.
+Hormones secreted from Adrenal Medulla are actually secreted from sympathetic nerve endings.

 Feature | Sympathetic Nervous System | Parasympathetic Nervous System |